 Eye conditions we treat

-We train teachers so they can screen students for eye problems.
+We help train teachers so they can screen students for eye problems.
 If needed, students can be given glasses or further treatment.

 About the school screening project